Home / About me

 Amy has been singing and playing the piano her entire life.
 Her family, each also musical, toured frequently as a family around the country during her early life.
 Having been impacted both musically and in life by the great Christian singer-songwriter, Rich Mullins, she has been arranging his music since his death in 1997.
 Every year on his birthday, Amy releases as small volume of song of her arrangements of Rich’s songs in his honor.

 “Remembering Rich Mullins” Volumes 1 through 4 are available now on iTunes, Amazon and others.
-Volume 5 is available here in the Free Music section; Lord-willing Volume 6 will be released, again, on Rich’s birthday – October 21st.
+Other volumes are in the works!
 It is impossible to tell any part of Amy’s story without mentioning the influence of the author, Brennan Manning, who went Home recently – in April of 2013.
 Introduced to his writing by Rich Mullins, Brennan, his life, and his books have shaped Amy – her theology, philosophy, ideas, and her very personality – deeply from a very young age.
 If you’re interested in learning more about him (and by proxy about Amy), try The Ragamuffin Gospel or Ruthless Trust.

 Having wrestled with a chronic pain for many years after a car accident, Amy recognizes and knows first-handedly the power and healing of touch.
 Wanting to share that healing and relief with others struggling with pain and illness of any kind, she sought training in massage therapy at the Massage School of Pasadena as well as the Hands on Healing Institute in Los Angeles.
 Amy specializes in Swedish, Hawaiian deep tissue (known as Lomi Lomi), Pregnancy, Infant, and Chair Massage.
 While she doesn’t practice much anymore due to her struggle with Complex Regional Pain Syndrome (read the story here), when friends are in need, she still loves to give relief to those in need.